emersonmello/doorlock_raspberrypi/Readme.md

 ### Wiring Raspberry PI 2 B & PNB532

 1. To use UART on PNB532 breakout you must set to **OFF** the **SEL0** and **SEL1** jumpers
-1. Follow instructions (and picture) below
+1. Follow instructions (and picture) below to connect all components

 |Raspberry PI 2 B    | Wire color | PNB532 |